slaclab/sdf-docs/GettingStarted.md

 ## Get a S3DF Account

-To utilize the S3DF facilities, you must first [acquire a S3DF account](accounts.md#account), and your user account should be associated with a S3DF Allocation to run jobs
+To utilize the S3DF facilities, you must first [acquire a S3DF account](accounts.md#account), and your user account should be associated with a S3DF allocation to run jobs

-## Connecting to S3DF
+## Connect to S3DF

 The documentation will guide you to [access S3DF](accounts.md#connect)